jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [Domain 1](#domain1-top) **Security and Risk Management**

+- **Glass-Steagall Act**: passed in 1933 and separated investment and commercial banking activities in response to involvement in stock market investment
+  - The Gramm-Leach-Bliley Act eliminated the Glass-Steagall Act's restrictions against affiliations between commercial and investment banks in 1999
+  - **Security Control Assessment (SCA)**: an evaluation process of the different type of controls such as management, operational and security control within an information system, with the purpose of validation of the requirement of a control, correct implementation, operationally being followed as intended, and result is as desired
+    - basically a formal evaluation of a defined set of controls, which may be conducted with the Security Test and Evaluation (ST&E); NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations ensure the security requirements and enforcement of appropriate security controls
 [1.1](#1.1) Understand, adhere to, and promote professional ethics (OSG-9 Chpts 1,19)

 - As a CISSP, you must understand and follow the (ISC)² code of ethics, as well as your organization’s own code